 - Seeking out opportunities to talk with/learn from faculty, guest speakers, and more senior students in the department.

-- The student submits a revised Statement of Purpose and arranges for Letters of Recommendation to be submitted from two Biostatistics faculty members.
+- The student submits a revised Statement of Purpose and transcripts from previous institutions and arranges for one Letter of Recommendation to be submitted from a Biostatistics faculty member.

 - This material is sent to email@example.com.
 The MS-to-PhD application deadline is provided to eligible students in their progress review letter.